Healthy Homes Assessment Maungaraki

 Draught Stopping Maungaraki

-If you are able to feel external air coming in or the air is clear from a hole or gap and you are able to feel it, it is likely to be a gap or hole that requirements sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air in or out from the house need sealing.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be blocked off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole or crack, then it’s likely a crack or crack that needs sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out of the home need the sealing.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be sealed off.
+Landlords and property managers are responsible for making sure that these draughts are stopped whenever possible.

-You don’t require to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building when the house warms and cools so that they are able to be closed and opened instead of than securing.
+We will check all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections